flagDestinations · China

 • Nearby servers and speed.
 Hong Kong, Japan and Singapore endpoints make for a usable connection, and matter once you are through.

-On that basis the order is ExpressVPN first and clear of the field, then NordVPN, Surfshark and Proton VPN as the credible backups, with IPVanish and CyberGhost last and not ones we would rely on behind the Firewall.
+On that basis the order is NordVPN first, then Proton VPN as the credible backup, with IPVanish and CyberGhost last and not ones we would rely on behind the Firewall.
 For the all-round picture, see our best VPN for Ireland ranking.

 Our top picks for China